 Now this is where, again, people get all screwed up with defining purpose because they look at it as defining the meaning of life?

 Your purpose needs to be broken down into something very, very simple.
 What are the outcomes that you’re trying to achieve for those who depend on you?
 Your purpose can be for your family, it can be for your clients, it could be for your colleagues, it could be for your community.
 If you need help defining your purpose, I’ve got some videos on creating your purpose statement on my video page.

 The next thing I’m going to ask of you is something I got from Dean Graziosi.
-I want you to outline what your year would look like if everything went perfectly?
-Now you might have an income goal that you have for there, but I really encourage you when you’re setting down your best year and what your life is going to be like, to not put in things that you have because you’ve had your best year.
+I want you to outline what your year would look like if everything went perfectly.
+I call it “My Best Year.”

 If you know what you want, it will be easier to align it with a purpose and it will become what you fight for.
 Then it’s just figuring out what aligned actions you need to take to get you from where you are now to where you need to get to and the only thing that’s left that you need to add to your arsenal to make sure that this happens is consistency.